G-Core/product-documentation/documentation/waap/ddos-protection.md

 * WAAP’s bot-detection technology will block bots that share IP addresses with human users or frequently change their IP addresses.

 * WAAP DDoS protection uses an AI-driven IP filtering profiler that analyzes daily traffic patterns from known users.
 This helps the system distinguish normal traffic from traffic that might be part of a DDoS attack.

-As an additional protection measure, we recommend manually adding your API endpoints to the <a href="" target="_blank">API base path</a>.
-This will enhance the system's ability to protect your endpoints and reduce the likelihood of false positives.